hypothesis/client/docs/developing.md

-In order to develop the client and test out changes you make locally, you will need to use either the [browser extension](https://github.com/hypothesis/browser-extension) or setup a [a local install of the Hypothesis service](http://h.readthedocs.io/en/latest/developing/) to host the client.
+In order to develop the client and test out changes you make locally, you will need to use either the [browser extension](https://github.com/hypothesis/browser-extension) or setup [a local install of the Hypothesis service](http://h.readthedocs.io/en/latest/developing/) to host the client.